KMS Fusion

 KMS Fusion was the first private company to attempt to produce a fusion reactor using the inertial confinement fusion (ICF) approach.
 The basic concept, developed in 1969 by Keith Brueckner, was to infuse small glass spheres with a fuel gas and then compress the sphere using lasers until they reached the required temperature and pressures.
 In May 1974 they demonstrated neutron output consistent with small levels of fusion events in a D-T filled target, the first published success for this technique.

 Unknown to the company when they proposed the idea in 1969, several of the US Atomic Energy Commission (AEC) labs were also working on the same concept, which at that time was highly classified.
-The labs continually agitated against KMS' efforts.
-When the successful tests met the lab's predictions, far below KMS' own predictions, the AEC used the success as proof their designs were better.
+The labs continually agitated against KMS's efforts.
+When the successful tests met the lab's predictions, far below KMS's own predictions, the AEC used the success as proof their designs were better.
 The company attempted to arrange funding from the AEC for continued development, but the company founder, Kip Siegel, died in 1975 while testifying to congress on the topic.

 The company continued on mainline ICF for the next several years, first using Siegel's life insurance policy and then funding from the AEC.
-By the late 1970s, the programs simulating the ICF process demonstrated much larger lasers were needed, and KMS' continued funding into the 1980s was related almost entirely to fuel pellet fabrication and expertise in handling tritium.
+By the late 1970s, the programs simulating the ICF process demonstrated much larger lasers were needed, and KMS's continued funding into the 1980s was related almost entirely to fuel pellet fabrication and expertise in handling tritium.
 In 1991, this program moved to General Atomic in California and KMS closed.

 History

 KMS Industries

 Kip Siegel started KMS Industries on 8 February 1967.
-Siegle had previously started Conductron to develop side-looking radar but the company become better known for the development of holography.
+Siegel had previously started Conductron to develop side-looking radar but the company become better known for the development of holography.
 Siegel sold Conductron to McDonnell-Douglas in 1967 and almost immediately began arguing with their management over the future of the division.
 He quit and formed KMS.
 Using the money from the sale of Conductron, he purchased several companies and formed a mini-conglomerate.

 Siegel also formed a research division in El Segundo, California, and hired Keith Brueckner, one of the founders of the physics department at UC San Diego, to run it on a consulting basis.
 Brueckner also consulted for a number of other organizations, including the Department of Defense and with the Atomic Energy Commission's (AEC) magnetic confinement fusion program.